Maralin Niska: Early life, education, and early career

 Born in San Pedro, California, Niska earned a Bachelor of English Literature from the University of California, Los Angeles and began her professional life as a second grade public school teacher for seven years.
 She then returned to school to study voice at the Thornton School of Music at the University of Southern California and U.C.L.A.
 She studied under Louise Mansfield, Lotte Lehmann, Vladimir Rosing, and Ernest St. John Metz.
-She performed extensively in southern California during the 1950s, including performances with the USC Opera, UCLA Opera, Los Angeles Opera, Redlands Bowl and other regional companies.
+She performed extensively in southern California during the 1950s, including performances with the USC Opera, UCLA Opera, Los Angeles Opera, Riverside Opera Association, Redlands Bowl and other regional companies.
 Her extensive national and international career began at the opening of the Metropolitan Opera National Company as Susannah in the Carlisle Floyd work in Indianapolis in 1965.
 After retiring from the stage, she lived in Santa Fe, New Mexico, and was married to William Mullen.